Liberty Home Guard

 How much you save with a home warranty depends on what breaks and how often.
 The Consumer Financial Protection Bureau suggests setting aside 1% to 3% of your home's value for repairs each year — a home warranty usually costs less than that, even if you add in a few service fees.
 Just one big plumbing or heating claim can save you thousands.

 Washington's frequent rainfall and occasional freeze cycles create predictable failures.
 Seattle and urban homes have aging original plumbing prone to failure.
 Heavy rain causes basement flooding and water intrusion.
-Mountain areas face freeze and snow damage.
+Mountain areas face frost and snow damage.
 Rural isolation limits technician access.
 Here's what repairs typically cost in Washington without coverage.

 | Item or system | Typical repair cost | Typical replacement cost | Included in basic coverage? |